-If you're interested in growing potatoes (Solanum tuberosum) in your home garden, don't overlook a variety called Yukon Gold, which yields yellow-fleshed potatoes in the early to middle part of the season.
+If you're interested in growing potatoes (Solanum tuberosum) in your home vegetable garden, don't overlook a variety called Yukon Gold, which yields yellow-fleshed potatoes in the early to middle part of the season.
 Yukon Gold potatoes are high in vitamin A, which gives them their colorful flesh, and are good for eating unpeeled because they have extra-thin skins.
 They grow as annuals in all parts of the United States and are easy-to-grow plants, needing only basic care while growing and a bit of special attention at harvest time.

 Like most varieties, Yukon Gold potatoes can be started from seed potatoes, which are small tubers grown during the previous season.
 You can also start plants from pieces of larger potatoes, as long as each piece you plant has at least one bud, or "eye," on its surface.

 Soil, Sun and Water

-Plants need regular, consistent moisture during the period of greatest growth, early summer to midsummer; they do best when watered well every two or three days, to reach a total of 1 inch of water weekly, including rain; later in the season, when green tops begin to die back, avoid fungal problems by watering only when soil is dry to the touch.
+Plants need regular, consistent moisture during the period of greatest growth, early summer to midsummer.
+They do best when watered well every two or three days, to reach a total of 1 inch of water weekly, including rain.
+Later in the season, when green tops begin to die back, avoid fungal problems by watering only when soil is dry to the touch.

 Fertilizing and Hilling

 Fertilizing Yukon Gold potatoes helps ensure a good harvest, starting when you plant seed potatoes or potato pieces.
-Scatter fertilizer into a small trench about 2 or 3 inches to the side of the planting row, preventing contact of fertilizer with the seed potatoes or pieces because it can burn tender roots.
+Scatter fertilizer into a small trench about 2 or 3 inches to the side of the planting row.
+Avoid contact of fertilizer with the seed potatoes or pieces because it can burn tender roots.
 Use about 3 pounds of a granular, 8-16-16 formula for each 100 square feet of planted area.
 Once plants are about 6 inches tall, repeat fertilization by broadcasting about 2 pounds of the same formula per 100 square feet, applying it in a band about 10 inches away from the plants.

 Problems and Harvest

 Fungal problems such as blight, which might cause limp, blackened leaves and stems, can be prevented by purchasing seed potatoes certified free of the disease.
 Planting in an area with good air circulation and removing debris regularly from under the plants also keeps down fungus.

 Yukon Gold potatoes are ready to harvest about 50 days after planting, once vines begin dying back and foliage yellows.
-Use a fork to lift potatoes gently, then shake off loose dirt, cover tubers with paper or towels and let them dry in a cool, dark place for a few days; store them in a cool spot at 50 to 60 degrees Fahrenheit.
+Use a fork to lift potatoes gently, then shake off loose dirt.
+Cover tubers with paper or towels and let them dry in a cool, dark place for a few days.
+Store them in a cool spot at 50 to 60 degrees Fahrenheit.